GuildCrafts/web-development-js/_goals/232-Trossello_Snapshot-Members_and_Teams_Epic.md

 You will have to orient yourself to the codebase, its idioms and architecture, and whichever tools you'll need to implement the feature.
 This involves reading a lot of code.
 To succeed, you'll need to figure out how the code works first before you begin to add to it.

-In the Real World, you will rarely be building a project from the ground up, touching only code that _you_ have written.
+As a professional web developer, you will rarely be building a project from the ground up, touching only code that _you_ have written.
 More often than not, you'll be contributing to a large, shared codebase with lots of legacy code.
 Not everything will make sense.
 You can't just start writing code any way you want - you have to learn how to integrate with the existing code.

 _If you've never done a snapshot goal before_, this one may not be the best place to start as it is significantly challenge.
 You may want to try a slightly easier one first, like the [Trossello Snapshot - Labels Epic][labels-epic].